 10 years ago I was dared to run a marathon by the President of Rolex, Allen Brill (rest in peace).
 That single dare altered the course of my existence.
 I mean, I wasn’t stealing cars or on my way to prison, but this created new goals.

 Running and triathlon have changed my life for the better.
-I met my amazing wife Abbe thanks to running and I have countless friends pushing their boundaries in the sport.
+Thanks to running I have countless friends pushing their boundaries in the sport.
 I coach numerous athletes who continue to impress me.
 Running… who knew?

 I’ve broken 3 hours three other times, but never in the four times I have ran the NYC Marathon.